github/docs/content/code-security/securing-your-organization/meeting-your-specific-security-needs-with-custom-security-configurations/creating-a-custom-security-configuration.md

     * {% data variables.product.prodname_dependabot %}.
 To learn about {% data variables.product.prodname_dependabot %}, see "[AUTOTITLE](/code-security/dependabot/dependabot-alerts/about-dependabot-alerts)."
     * Security updates.
 To learn about security updates, see "[AUTOTITLE](/code-security/dependabot/dependabot-security-updates/about-dependabot-security-updates)."

-    {% note %}
+    > [!NOTE]

-    **Note:** You cannot manually change the enablement settings for vulnerable function calls.
+    > You cannot manually change the enablement settings for vulnerable function calls.
 If {% data variables.product.prodname_GH_advanced_security %} features and {% data variables.product.prodname_dependabot_alerts %} are enabled, vulnerable function calls is also enabled.
 Otherwise, it is disabled.

-    {% endnote %}

 1. In the "{% data variables.product.prodname_code_scanning_caps %}" section of the security settings table, choose whether you want to enable, disable, or keep the existing settings for {% data variables.product.prodname_code_scanning %} default setup.
 To learn about default setup, see "[AUTOTITLE](/code-security/code-scanning/enabling-code-scanning/configuring-default-setup-for-code-scanning#about-default-setup)."
 1. In the "{% data variables.product.prodname_secret_scanning_caps %}" section of the security settings table, choose whether you want to enable, disable, or keep the existing settings for the following security features: